 Purpose.
 A Connecticut lease termination letter (“Notice to Vacate”) is a required document to terminate a lease agreement in Connecticut.
 State law requires giving at least 3 days notice for termination, whether for ending fixed term or month-to-month leases lease agreements.

-Read further to learn more about the residential lease termination process in Connecticut and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Connecticut.

 What is a Lease Termination Notice?

 A residential lease termination notice is something that is used when one of the two parties that are in a lease agreement together decide that they would like to end the agreement.
 In the state of Connecticut, this can be something that is written to from the landlord to the tenant when the terms of the lease have been broken.
 The document is designed to let the tenant know that the landlord wants to have the property back, and since Connecticut does not have a law that requires the landlord to give the tenant a specific amount of time before sending the notice, the amount of time that is required should be stated in the original lease.

 In general, a month-to-month lease will be given 30 days before the termination of the lease takes place, but if the terms of the lease require more days for a yearly contract, more must be given.
 When a rental agreement is designed to renew automatically, the landlord will be required to send this notice to the tenant if they do not wish for the tenant to continue living in the unit.

 Tenants who wish to get out of a rental agreement can also send this notice to the landlord to let them know of an intent to leave the premise within a certain period of time.
 This can be used to get out of a month-to-month lease, and it can come in handy when the landlord does not adequately upkeep the property.

 How to Write a Residential Lease Termination Notice